boazsegev/iodine/README.md

 bundler exec iodine -p $PORT -t 16 -w 4
 ```

+It should be noted that Websocket support means that no automatic process scaling is provided...
+It is important to use `iodine` with the `-w` option and set the number of desired processes (ideally equal to the number of CPU cores).

 ### Static file serving support

 Iodine supports static file serving that allows the server to serve static files directly, with no Ruby layer (all from C-land).